Designations Congruent with Things: Chapter 22

 I like sports cars,” he says.

-“You like velocity,” Newton replies.
+“You like velocity,” Newton counters.
 “Which is weird, by the way.
 Your brain was not evolved for optimizing reaction times at these speeds.”

 “My brain is fully capable of handling these speeds, thank you,” Hermann says.